Chris Redman

-Chris James Redman (born July 7, 1977) is an American former professional football player who was a quarterback for nine seasons in the National Football League (NFL).
+Chris James Redman (born July 7, 1977) is an American football coach and former quarterback who is the current head coach of the Louisville Kings of the United Football League (UFL).
+He played for nine seasons in the National Football League (NFL).
 He played college football for the Louisville Cardinals and was selected by the Baltimore Ravens in the third round of the 2000 NFL draft.
 Redman spent four seasons with the Ravens, primarily serving as a backup, and was part of the team that won a Super Bowl title in Super Bowl XXXV.
 After four years away from the NFL, he returned in 2007 with the Atlanta Falcons, where he played his last five seasons.

 Early life

 Redman played high school football at Louisville Male High School, where his father, Bob Redman, was the veteran head coach.
 He helped lead the Bulldogs to the Kentucky Class 4A 1993 state championship (Kentucky's largest class at the time).
-He was a two-time All-State quarterback and Parades National Player of the Year in 1994 after setting national high school records for most touchdown passes in a season (57) and most touchdown passes in a half (8, twice), the latter of which still has not been broken according to NFLHS.com.
+He was a two-time All-State quarterback and Parades National Player of the Year in 1994 after setting national high school records for most touchdown passes in a season (57) and most touchdown passes in a half (8, twice).